mahsageshvadi/UncertaintyVisualization/README.md

 ## Installation

-Follow these steps to deploy UncertaintyViz X in your local environment.
+Follow these steps to deploy this tool  in your local environment.

-### Prerequisites 🧰
+### Prerequisites

 Install [3D Slicer](https://www.slicer.org/) from [slicer.org](https://www.slicer.org/).